Cart: 0 item 0

 However, there comes a time when it does need freshened up with some minor repairs.

-I have successfully cleaned and pressed kilts that have been around since the beginning of the 1900s.
+We have successfully wet cleaned kilts that have been around since the beginning of the 1900s.

 What is Wet Cleaning?